 Yellow Scorpion Peppers

-Yellow Scorpion chile peppers are available in the mid-summer and through the winter months.
+Yellow Scorpion chile peppers are available in the mid-summer through winter.

-Yellow Scorpion Chile peppers contain high amounts of vitamin C, almost three times that of oranges.
-They also contain beta-carotene, the phytonutrient that gives the pepper its yellow hue, which converts to vitamin A in the body.
-The hot pepper variety contains high levels of capsaicin, the compound responsible for its fiery bite, which has antioxidant, anti-inflammatory and anti-cancer properties.
+Yellow Scorpion chile peppers are an excellent source of vitamin C and contain beta-carotene, which is a phytonutrient that gives the pepper its yellow hue and converts to vitamin A in the body.
+The hot pepper also contains high levels of capsaicin, the compound responsible for its fiery bite, which has antioxidant and anti-inflammatory properties.

-Yellow Scorpion chile peppers and their red counterparts are native to Trinidad and Tobago, a small island nation off the coast of Venezuela in South America.
-Both the yellow and red varieties are named for the district where they were bred, Moruga, which is on the southern coast of Trinidad.
-The production and sale of these pepper seeds is controlled by the Caribbean Agriculture Research and Development Institute (CARDI) in Trinidad.
-They produce scotch bonnet and West Indies red peppers in addition to the red and Yellow Scorpion and Moruga peppers.
-Yellow Scorpion chile peppers are rare outside of home gardens and its native Trinidad.
+Yellow Scorpion chile peppers are native to Trinidad, a small island nation off the coast of Venezuela in South America and are named after Moruga, the district from which they were bred.
+The production and sale of Yellow Scorpion chile pepper seeds are primarily controlled by the Caribbean Agriculture Research and Development Institute, CARDI, in Trinidad, where the pepper was continually studied and improved to create a stable variety.
+Today the peppers are rare outside of home gardens in Trinidad but can be found through select specialty farms in North America, Central America, South America, and Australia.